A topic from the subject of Experimentation in Chemistry.

 2. Measure 1/2 cup of vinegar into a separate container.

-3. Slowly add the vinegar to the sodium bicarbonate, stirring constantly.
+3. Slowly add the vinegar to the sodium bicarbonate, stirring gently with a spoon (added for clarity).

 5. Stretch a balloon over the mouth of the jar or beaker to collect the gas produced by the reaction.